TMHS-Digital/services-offered/README.md

 ---

-We specialize in identifying and addressing operational issues for restaurants and other hospitality businesses to enhance their performance.
+_We specialize in identifying and addressing operational issues for restaurants and other hospitality businesses to enhance their performance.
+With that being said, our digital services create trememdous value for small/medium sized businesses operating in countless industries._

 ---

 ## Services Offered

 ### Custom AI Solutions
-We offer a range of AI-driven solutions to automate various tasks and systems within your business, including:
+_We offer a range of AI-driven solutions to automate various tasks and systems within your business, including but not limited to:_
 - **AI Education and Training:** Equip teams with the latest AI technologies.
 - **Custom AI Model Development:** Improve customer service and automate tasks.
 - **Secure AI Infrastructure Deployment:** Ensure data privacy and security.